Wednesday, August 22, 2007

 The ballad, sung by Country singer Tex Ritter, was introduced in the opening credits and was heard sung or arranged for orchestra in the story.
 When sung, it functioned as a Greek chorus, commenting on the action.

 When arranged for orchestra without words, an attentive film viewer nonetheless links a musical phrase to the words sung to it.
-For example, the opening notes of "Silent Night" will evoke the words "silent night"
+For example, the opening notes of "Silent Night" will evoke the words "silent night" (along with other associations, such as "peace"), even though the carol is not sung in the underscore of a film.

 So when phrases from the High Noon ballad are played as underscore, the viewer attaches the unsung words, such as, "Oh to be torn 'twixt love and duty."
 Its most memorable use was in the famous montage sequence just before the arrival of the noon train which brings killer, Frank Miller, to town (see attached file).
 To view this film clip, go here.
 See attached study picture.